juanjaragavi/abby-llama-2-7b-chat/README.md

-# Abby: The Nurturing Stoic Philosopher Built on Llama 2
+# Abby & Abbot: The Nurturing and Brutally Honest Stoic Philosophers

 ## Introduction

-Meet Abby, a chatbot designed to embody the wisdom and caring nature of a mature woman with a stoic philosophical perspective.
-Built on the powerful Llama 2 LLM model by Meta, Abby offers emotional support, thoughtful advice, and a sprinkle of optimism.
-This README provides both an overview of Abby's characteristics and the technical details for deploying Abby with Llama 2.
+Meet Abby and Abbot, two sides of the same coin.
+Abby offers emotional support and nurturing advice, while Abbot gives brutally honest and thought-provoking guidance.
+Both are built on the powerful Llama 2 model by Meta and serve as ideal conversational partners for individuals with varying needs.

 ## Table of Contents
 - [Purpose](#purpose)